-Myth#1: Radiant Floor Warming Is Expensive
+MYTH#1: Radian Floor Heating Is Expensive

 It costs about $ 1,800 and $4,800 to install radiant heating in your home.
 The final cost is dependent on several factors including the climatic conditions of your home region, the complexity of the system you choose, the HVAC system, the existing floor and the charges of your installer/electrician.
-If you live in an area with harsh climatic conditions, it is likely that the builder you choose to install your heating will have done it numerous times before.
+If you live in an area with harsh climatic conditions, it is likely that the home builder you choose to install your heating will have done it numerous times before.
 As such, they might be able to carry out the installation at a lower cost.
 Whatever the cost though, it is important to remember that you will likely recoup it in the lower utility bills you will start paying once the heated floor is in place.

 A radiant heating system can overheat your home, but only if you have a small HVAC system and not enough windows.
 The good news is that you can combat this by working on the factors bringing it about.
 For instance you can add more windows or install a bigger HVAC system.
 It should also be noted that even without radiant heating, your home can overheat due to the aforementioned factors.

-Myth#4: Radiant Heating Can Damage Hardwood Floors
+MYTH#4: Radiant Heating Can Damage Hardwood Floors

 The truth is that moisture is the number one reason why hardwood floors get damaged.
 If you have moisture underneath your hardwood floors before you install your radiant floor heating, your floors will get damaged and you will think it is because of the heating.

-Myth#5: Radiant Heating Is A Fad
+MYTH#5: Radiant Heating Is Fad

 People have been heating their homes and floors for hundreds of years.
 The popularity of in-floor heating will not be decreasing any time soon.
 If you have been worried about investing in heated floors only to find out later it was a fad, you can be sure your concerns are unfounded.